marta-seq/PENGUIN/README.md

 ## Credits
 If you find this repository useful in your research or for educational purposes please refer to:
 Sequeira, A. M., Ijsselsteijn, M. E., Rocha, M., & de Miranda, N. F. (2024).
-PENGUIN: A rapid and efficient image preprocessing tool for multiplexed spatial proteomics. bioRxiv, 2024-07.
+PENGUIN: A rapid and efficient image preprocessing tool for multiplexed spatial proteomics.
+Computational and Structural Biotechnology Journal.
 doi: https://doi.org/10.1101/2024.07.01.601513